apache/mesos/docs/persistent-volume.md

 In the following sections, we will walk through examples of each of the interfaces described above.

-## `Offer::Operation::Create`
+### Framework Scheduler API

-A framework is able to create volumes through the resource offer cycle.
+#### `Offer::Operation::Create`

+A framework can create volumes through the resource offer cycle.
 Suppose we receive a resource offer with 2048 MB of dynamically reserved disk.

 ```
 {